cynthia1wang/udpsocket/README.md

 # udpsocket
- This test program use python to send udp message and recv message.
+ This test program use python to send udp message and receive message.

  before I send message, I must send 'session start' message to server. and after I deal with message, I need to send 'session end' message.
-So I use Decorator.
+So I use decorator.

 # Prerequisites:
 both python2 and python3 are ok.